IBS-International-Business-School/group-research-project-report-yoinked/GROUP RESEARCH PROJECT REPORT.md

 In the light of all the facts above, we believe that a food truck will be needed, that offers different meal options at convenient prices.
 In this research, we aim at collecting only students’ opinions on dietary preferences which is a range of multiple dietaries like dairy-free, gluten-free, lactose-free, halal, vegan, multiple dietary restrictions with no dietary meal option.
 Besides, we gather data about their spending habits and preferred purchase methods to understand what meal options a food truck should offer to have a succesful operation.

-The research will test two hypotheses.
+The research will test two hypothesis.
 First of which is to investigate if spending behavior changes based on dietary preferences.
 Second is to explore if dietary restrictions affect the purchase method which is either online or in person ordering.
 Our goal is to achieve actionable insights by analyzing online survey targeted to IBS students.

 ## Methodology
 ### Survey Design